The mass distribution of stars stripped in binaries: The effect of metallicity: Models

-\paragraph{Interpolation of stripped star properties} To obtain stellar properties for the stars in the modeled population, we interpolate properties obtained from the underlying grid of evolutionary models over the logarithm of the stellar mass.
-We interpolate the properties for main-sequence stars, stripped stars, and post-main sequence stars separately.
-Because the absolute age of a star is sensitive to its initial mass, for each of these evolutionary phases, we measure the duration of the phase and normalize the star's evolution by the total duration to reach a smooth interpolation.
-In this study, we focus on the stripped star mass, the time that envelope-stripping is initiated, and the duration of the stripped star phase.
+\paragraph{Interpolation of stripped star properties} To obtain stellar properties for the stars in the modeled population, we interpolated properties obtained from the underlying grid of evolutionary models over the logarithm of the stellar mass.
+We interpolated the properties for main-sequence stars, stripped stars, and post-main sequence stars separately.
+Because the absolute age of a star is sensitive to its initial mass, for each of these evolutionary phases, we measured the duration of the phase and normalized the star's evolution by the total duration to reach a smooth interpolation.
+In this study, we focused on the stripped star mass, the time that envelope-stripping is initiated, and the duration of the stripped star phase.
 These properties are easy to interpolate over the binary model grids (when $M_{\rm init} < 20 M_\odot$) and can be interpolated from the single star grids by adopting the helium core mass and timescales derived from the main sequence and post-main sequence evolution of the single stars.

-\paragraph{Model setup} We run the code at all four metallicities, adopting a constant star formation rate of $1 M_\odot / {\rm yr}$, and evaluate the stellar population after 1 Gyr.
-Because 1 Gyr is approximately the lifetime of a $2 M_\odot$ star, the population of stars with initial masses $\gtrsim 4 M_\odot$ ($M_{\rm strip} \sim 1 M_\odot$) will be in equilibrium.
-We therefore focus our population studies on this mass regime.
+\paragraph{Model setup} We ran the code at all four metallicities, adopting a constant star formation rate of $1 M_\odot / {\rm yr}$.
+This makes it possible to compare our results with an observed population undergoing constant star formation by multiplying by its star formation rate.
+In our results, we present the number of stripped stars per $1 M_\odot / {\rm yr}$ rather than the fraction of stripped stars.
+This choice is based on the way our population synthesis code works, as the star formation rate provides a more useful and accurate scaling factor for our results than the total number of stars.
+We evaluated the stellar population after 1 Gyr.
+Because 1 Gyr is approximately the lifetime of a $2 M_\odot$ star, it is more than sufficient to ensure that the population of stars that is the focus of this work---those with initial masses $\gtrsim 4 M_\odot$ ($M_{\rm strip} \sim 1 M_\odot$)---will be in equilibrium.